matheuscodes/simpletown/README.md

 ## This is still not even complete as a prototype
 Beware in case you're checking out and compiling the code.

+To run you need to setup the DB (not in the source code) and `mvn jetty:run`